-Level 3 is considered "fast" or "rapid" charging and typically operates on a 60 amp or higher breaker on a 480 volt or higher three phase circuit with special grounding equipment.
+Level 3 (DC Fast Charging) typically operates on a 60 amp or higher breaker on a 480 volt or higher three phase circuit with special grounding equipment.
 Level 3 stations are primarily for commercial and public applications and are typically characterized by industrial grade electrical outlets that allow for faster recharging of electric vehicles.